 Call for Abstract

-16th World Congress on Vascular Dementia and Neurodegenerative Diseases, will be organized around the theme “Creating better knowledge on Dementia and Neurodegenerative diseases”
+17th World Congress on Vascular Dementia and Neurodegenerative Diseases, will be organized around the theme “Advancements and breakthroughs in the fields of Vascular Dementia and Neurodegenerative Diseases”

-Vascular Dementia-2019 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in Vascular Dementia-2019
+Vascular Dementia Congress 2021 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in Vascular Dementia Congress 2021

 Submit your abstract to any of the mentioned tracks.